boucadair/CATS-framework/draft-xxx-can-framework.md

 A service is associated with a unique identifier called a CS-ID.
 A CS-ID may be a network identifier, such as an IP address.
 The mapping of CS-ID to network identifier may learned through a name resolution service such as DNS.

-## Metric Distributions
+## Metrics Distribution

-As described above, a C-SMA collects service-related capabilities and metrics and associates them with a CS-ID that identifies the service.
+A C-SMA collects service-related capabilities and metrics and associates them with a CS-ID that identifies the service.
 It may aggregate the metrics for multiple service instances, or maintain them separately.
 The C-SMA then sends (advertises) the CS-ID along with the metrics to be received by all C-PSs in the network.
 The service-related metrics include computing-related metrics and potentially other service metrics if needed.

 Computing metrics may change very frequently (see {{?I-D.liu-can-ps-usecases}} for a discussion).
 When and how frequently such information is distributed is to be determined as part of the specification of any distribution protocol.
 A spectrum of approaches can be employed, such as interval based updates, threshold triggered updates, policy based updates, etc.